This page will help you understand Nebraska alcohol laws and avoid expensive fines or even jail. As well as wasted time and legal costs.

 And don’t rely on advice from friends.
 From colleagues.
 From neighbors.
 Nor from any non-lawyers.

-Get information and advice about Nebraska alcohol laws from an expert.
-That’s a lawyer who holds a license in the state.
+Get facts and advice about Nebraska alcohol laws from an expert.
+That is a lawyer who holds a license in the state.
 The state bar has a free lawyer referral service.

 But the very best advice is not to drink and drive.